*The deadline for this program has been extended to March 10.

-Named in honor of Carter G Woodson, the Woodson Summer Scholars program brings together talented students across the United States who are engaged Black/African American communities.
+This Named in honor of Carter G Woodson, the Woodson Summer Scholars program brings together talented students across the United States who are engaged in Black/African American communities.

-Outstanding current junior year students who are engaged in Black/African American communities, enrolled in a high school in the United States, and who are at least 14 years old, are invited to apply.
+Eligibility: Current high school juniors who are engaged in Black/African American communities, enrolled in high school in the United States, and who are at least 15 years old, are invited to apply.

-Applications will be accepted online beginning early January 2022.
-The final deadline is March 9, 2021.
+Applications will be accepted online beginning January 3, 2023.
+The deadline to apply is March 10, 2023.
+All application decisions for this program will be released at the same time in mid-April.
 There is no application fee to apply.

 Application materials include: